Last Updated on

 11. Ask the technician to not cut or push back your cuticles to prevent bacterial or fungal infections.

 12. Although there is no evidence that massage can cause labour, you may want to ask your pedicurist to avoid stimulating any pressure points during the massage or avoid massages altogether.

 13. Ask the technician to take care to go about the process slowly to prevent any cuts and subsequent infections.

 14. You may want to avoid manicures and pedicures during the first trimester as the risk of infections and dangers associated with them are considerably high at this time.

-15. If you aren’t convinced about the hygiene at the salon, you may want to get your own kit and get a home salon treatment.
+15. If you aren’t convinced about the hygiene at the salon, get your own kit and get a home salon treatment.

-Pampering yourself with a manicure and a pedicure during pregnancy may feel great and rightly so.
+Pampering yourself with a manicure and a pedicure during pregnancy can be refreshing.
 While it is largely safe to indulge in some self-care, it is recommended that you keep all the pros and cons in mind and make an informed choice.
-Choose your products, salon, and procedures with care, and you can enjoy a blissful salon treatment, while your baby stays well and protected.
+Choose your products, salon, and procedures with care, and you can enjoy a blissful salon treatment, and keep your baby safe and healthy.